Thunderhawk (Dorney Park): Incidents

-On July 21, 1990, two cars on Thunderhawk collided at the bottom of the lift hill.
+On July 21, 1990, two trains on Thunderhawk collided at the bottom of the lift hill.
 17 people were taken to local hospitals to receive treatment for minor injuries.
-It is unknown what caused the accident, as certified ride operators tested the ride after the accident and found nothing mechanically or physically wrong with it; however, it is said that operator error may have caused the accident.
+It is unknown what caused the accident, as certified ride operators tested the ride after the accident and found nothing mechanically or physically wrong with it; however, the parks spokeswomen said that operator error may have caused the accident.
 The ride was closed immediately after the accident happened and re-opened the next day.